-Clare Hall is a graduate College, founded in 1966, with about twenty each of Official Fellows and Research Fellows, thirteen Professorial Fellows, forty Visiting Fellows, and one hundred and eighty Graduate Students.
+Clare Hall is a graduate college, founded in 1966, with around twenty Official Fellows and Research Fellows, thirteen Professorial Fellows, forty Visiting Fellows, and two hundred Graduate Students.
 The President, Professorial Fellows, Official Fellows and Research Fellows comprise the Governing Body.
 Members and their families are welcome participants in the social life of the College, which is informal.
-There is some accommodation available on a charged rental basis for single persons, couples, and families in the College.
+There is some accommodation available on a charged rental basis for single persons, couples and families in the College.
 All Fellows qualify for an allowance of free meals.

-Applications will be examined by experts in the fields concerned and by the Fellowship Committee.
-The final choice, however, will be made by the Governing Body, and the research proposal should, therefore, be written so as to convey to the non-specialist something of the interest and importance of the topic.
-Short-listed candidates will be asked to submit written work for consideration, and the final round of candidates will be called for interview.
+Applications will be examined by the College Fellows in the Sciences and by the Fellowship Committee.
+The final choice, however, will be made by the Governing Body, and the research proposal should therefore be written so as to convey to the non-specialist something of the interest and importance of the topic.

-Applications must be made online using the following link: https://app.casc.cam.ac.uk/fas_live/clh_arts.aspx
+Applications must include the following documents and must be made online using the following link.

-The closing date for receipt of all applications and references is 13 February 2017
+The closing date for receipt of applications and references is 9 December 2019.